-John Tuxworth resigned from the Board on 30 September 2024.
-The securities shown as held by John Tuxworth at end of the period were as at 30 September 2024
+^{1.} John Tuxworth resigned from the Board on 30 September 2024.
+The securities shown as held by John Tuxworth at end of the period were

 ^{2.} Sally Ockenden was appointed on 15 July 2024 and the securities shown to be held at 30 June 2024 are the securities held on 15 July 2024.
 Securities granted as part of a performance rights plan were issued to a former employee and associate of Sally Ockenden.